2023–24 Cincinnati Bearcats men's basketball team

 The 2023–24 Cincinnati Bearcats men's basketball team represented the University of Cincinnati in the 2023–24 NCAA Division I men's basketball season.
-The Bearcats were led by third-year head coach Wes Miller.
+They were led by third-year head coach Wes Miller.
 The team played their home games at Fifth Third Arena as first-year members of the Big 12 Conference.
 They finished the season 22–15, 7–11 in Big 12 play to finish in a tie for 11th place.
 As the No 12 seed in the Big 12 tournament, they defeated West Virginia and Kansas before losing to Baylor in the quarterfinals.
 They received an at-large bid to the National Invitation Tournament.
 As a No. 2 seed, they defeated San Francisco and Bradley before losing to Indiana State in the quarterfinals.

-The season was the first for the Bearcats in the Big 12 as they had left the American Athletic Conference to join the Big 12 in July 2023.
+The season was the first for the Bearcats in the Big 12, as they had left the American Athletic Conference to join the Big 12 in July 2023.